-- (d) Submission Format: All items required to be filed pursuant to this rule must be submitted to the court BOTH (i) on paper during normal court hours AND (ii) electronically in a Microsoft Word or PDF file.
-Microsoft Word or PDF files must be emailed to the court using the following email address: clerk@sanbenito.courts.ca.gov.
-Self-represented parties are exempt from the requirement to submit an electronic copy.
-Upon a showing of undue hardship or significant prejudice, any other party will be exempted from the requirement to submit an electronic copy. - (e) Sanctions: Failure to timely file the required items may result in the trial being vacated, the imposition of monetary sanctions including payment of costs and fees, or in trial sanctions precluding the litigation of issues or the exclusion of evidence.
+- d) Submission Format: All items required to be filed pursuant to this rule must be submitted to the court electronically in a Microsoft Word or PDF file.
+Microsoft Word or PDF files must also be emailed to the court using the following email address: clerk@sanbenito.courts.ca.gov.
+Self-represented parties are exempt from the requirement to submit an electronic copy, and may submit a copy on paper during normal court hours.
+Upon a showing of undue hardship or significant prejudice, any other party will be exempted from the requirement to submit an electronic copy and may submit a copy on paper during normal court hours. - e) Sanctions: Failure to timely file the required items may result in the trial being vacated, the imposition of monetary sanctions including payment of costs and fees, or in trial sanctions precluding the litigation of issues or the exclusion of evidence.
 The court has authority to impose these sanctions on its own motion.
 The sanctions may also be requested by an adverse party on noticed motion.

 (Eff.
-1/1/11) (Rev. and renumbered 1/1/12) (Rev. 1/1/16) (Rev. 1/1/22) (Rev. 1/1/23)
+1/1/11) (Rev. and renumbered 1/1/12) (Rev. 1/1/26) (Rev. 1/1/22) (Rev. 1/1/23) (Rev. 1/1/24)